New York State

 Regulations for open burning in the village have been adopted and can be viewed here.

-The Village of Hoosick Falls 2011 Water Quality Report has been completed and is available here.
+The Village of Hoosick Falls Annual Water Quality Report is available here.

 All USABLE clothing and fabric items such as; clothing, shoes, belts, purses, blankets, sheets, drapes, table linens, and stuffed toys will be accepted.
 (Please, no rags, fabric scraps, pillows, plastic toys, or non-fabric household items.)
 Your donations will not be cut up or shreaded, but will be used to help people in need.